netfirms/staycal/README.md

-# StayCal — Homestay Room & Booking Management (Project Plan)
+# StayCal — Homestay Room & Booking Management (Up-to-date Overview)

 StayCal is a calendar-first, multi-tenant room management and booking web application designed for small homestays, guesthouses, and B&Bs.
 The philosophy is simplicity, affordability, and a powerful, visually-driven calendar interface.
-This document outlines the comprehensive project plan for StayCal per the provided guidelines.
+This README reflects the current implemented codebase and how to run and deploy it.

 ---

 ## 1. Business Idea & Value Proposition

 - Problem: Small homestay owners often rely on cumbersome spreadsheets, paper calendars, or expensive, overly complex Property Management Systems (PMS).
 They need a simple, affordable, and centralized way to view room availability, manage bookings, and track guest information.
-- Solution: StayCal provides a clean, calendar-first web application that focuses exclusively on booking management.
+- Solution: StayCal provides a clean, calendar-first web application that focuses on booking management.
 It is built for low operational costs, enabling an affordable subscription model.
 - Target Audience: Small hospitality operators (1–15 rooms): homestays, guesthouses, B&Bs, boutique inns.
 - Monetization: Tiered monthly/annual subscriptions:
   - Free: 1 user, up to 2 rooms.